sergueik/selenium_java/jpagefactory/README.md

 This is a fork of [henrrich/jpagefactory](https://github.com/henrrich/jpagefactory) - preparing to pull request with updating the latest jProtractor code.
 ## Summary:

-JPageFactory is a set of Selenium Java `FindBy` annotations that eases the usage of Selenium page factory pattern for automating Angular based web application.
+JPageFactory is a set of Selenium Java `FindBy` annotations that eases the usage of [Selenium page factory pattern](http://toolsqa.com/selenium-webdriver/page-object-pattern-model-page-factory/) for automating Angular based web application.

-JPageFactory is implemented based on [JProtractor fork from sergueik](https://github.com/sergueik/jProtractor) and provides the following web elements locators as original Selenium `FindBy` annotations:
+JPageFactory is implemented based on [JProtractor fork from sergueik](https://github.com/sergueik/jProtractor) and provides extended set of web elements locators annotations with a syntax following the core Selenium `FindBy`:

++ Core Selenum
 * ID
 * Name
 * XPath